 SURF Lab Diversity and Inclusion Mission Statement

-In the SURF Lab, we recognize that diversity is broad and encompasses a range of individual and cultural characteristics, including, but not limited to, sex assigned at birth, gender identity, race, ethnicity, sexual orientation, military veteran status, ability status, religious affiliation, and socioeconomic status.
-We take an integrative approach to understand how intersecting forms of identity impact an individual’s lived experiences.
+In the SURF Lab, we recognize that diversity is broad and encompasses a range of intersecting individual and cultural characteristics, including, but not limited to, sex assigned at birth, gender identity, race, ethnicity, sexual orientation, military veteran status, ability status, religious affiliation, and socioeconomic status.
+We take an integrative approach to understand how intersecting forms of identity, and systemic and structural oppression, impact an individual’s lived experiences.

 The SURF Lab is taking actionable steps toward an open understanding of diverse perspectives in several areas: